vardarasoftware/rails_guide/notes/04_active_record_migrations.md

         -> This will show us a list of version numbers for all the migrations that have been successfully applied to our database.

+# 5 Changing Existing Migrations ----

+    -> When we make a mistake in a migration and try to fix it, we can't just edit the migration and run it again, because Rails thinks the migration has already been applied.
+    -> If we try to run 'bin/rails db:migrate' again, Rails will do nothing.

+    -> Here's what we should do:
+        > Rollback the migration
+        > Edit the migration
+        > Re-run the migration

+    -> Don't edit migrations that have already been committed to source control, especially if they've been run in production.
+    -> This can create problems for our team because it would affect everyone else's setup.
+    -> Instead, create a new migration to apply the changes you want.

+    -> If the migration hasn't been committed to source control or hasn’t been used on other machines (like in development), we can safely edit it.
+    -> The revert method can also help if we want to undo a part of a migration in a new migration, but it's better to create a new migration for changes whenever possible.